vhelin/wla-dx/doc/asmdiv.rst

 ``.ROMBANKS 2``
 ---------------

 Indicates the size of the ROM in rombanks.
-This value is converted to a standard Gameboy ROM size indicator value found at ``$148`` in a Gameboy ROM, and there this one is put into.

 This is a compulsory directive unless ``.ROMBANKMAP`` is defined.